skreimeyer/NPDES-Report/report.md

 Table 15: Recycled materials from the municipal fleet services facility located at 3314 J E Davis.

+The Solid Waste services department is located outside of the City of Little Rock; however, their operations serve residents within the city.
+Their facility services the fleet of trucks which transport waste from homes to the municipal landfill.
+Motor vehicle waste from this facility is summarized below.
 ### Recycled Automotive Waste from the Municipal Landfill<a name="Recycled-Automotive-Waste-from-the-Municipal-Landfill"></a>
 | Material | Quantity | Measure |
 |---|---|---|